aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 In addition to the previously mentioned data files, the following file is required to generate the moneyline multipliers for the optimization strategy:
 - `betting_odds.csv`

+This data file was manually created using the **DraftKings** app to acquire the the moneyline odds on four separate days.

 The output of the modeling script creates four plots that show the Receiver Operating Characteristic (ROC) curve and the time series of correct predictions for the model, with predicted probabilities of the home team winning on the y-axis.
 These plots are generated for both the training and validation datasets and are saved in the `model_ROC_and_accuracy_plots` folder.

 Additionally, a csv file labled:
 - `<model_type>_optimal_wagers.csv`

-Details the optimal wagers as determined by the optimization strategy.
+Details the optimal games to wager upon, the amount of money to wager, and the expected value of profit for each wager, and the resulting profit or loss from the strategy.

 ## Context for the Project